crcdng/imperfect-vr/README.md

 Imperfect VR is inspired by ["Imperfect Cinema"](http://www.imperfectcinema.com/) by Allister Gall / Dan Paolantonio which in turn is inspired by the essay ["For an imperfect cinema"](http://www.ejumpcut.org/archive/onlinessays/JC20folder/ImperfectCinema.html) by Julio García Espinosa.

-* 00 Do it Yourself - empty HTML file for the coding exercise
+* 00 Do it Yourself - empty HTML file for our coding exercise
 * 01 Hello VR World
 * 02 A Basic Scene, based on [Build with Basic HTML](https://aframe.io/docs/0.3.0/guides/)
 * 03 360 Degrees - 360 Image / Video